 iii.
 This kind of prayer appropriates God’s promise.
 Just because God promises does not mean that we possess.
 Through believing prayer like this, God promises and we appropriate.
 If we don’t appropriate in faith, God’s promise is left unclaimed.

-· We may appropriate His promise for help: Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace of help in time of need (Hebrews 4:16)
+· We may appropriate His promise for help: Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need (Hebrews 4:16).

 i.
 “The great sin of not believing in the Lord Jesus Christ is often spoken of very lightly and in a very trifling spirit, as though it were scarcely any sin at all; yet, according to my text, and, indeed, according to the whole tenor of the Scriptures, unbelief is the giving of God the lie, and what can be worse?”
 (Spurgeon)